Set up a Shopping campaign

 Before you begin

-Before you set up your Shopping campaign, make sure you meet the requirements to use Shopping campaigns.
+Before you set up your Shopping campaign, make sure that you meet the requirements to use Shopping campaigns.

 Click the "Guide me" button below to go to your account and be guided through each step.